 The graphs below demonstrate the "at-risk" pay for the CEO as well as the average "at-risk" pay for all other NEOs.
-In 2020, the target compensation for the CEO, Executive Vice President, CFO and other NEOs was 49%, 47%, 38% and 34% at-risk, respectively.
-The at-risk component of the target compensation included the target AIP award and performance based RTUs.
-Including the non-performance based RTUs, the at-risk component for the CEO, Executive Vice President, CFO and other NEOs was 65%, 63%, 50% and 46% at-risk, respectively.
+In 2021, the target "at-risk" compensation for the CEO, Executive Vice President, CFO and other NEOs was 49%, 47%, 38% and 35% at-risk, respectively.
+The at-risk component of the target compensation includes the target AIP award and performance-based RTUs.
+Including the non-performance-based RTUs, the at-risk component for the CEO, Executive Vice President, CFO and other NEOs was 65%, 63%, 50% and 47% at-risk, respectively.